Terms & Conditions

 Fading on Wool

-considered justified if it failed to meet the required shade standard
+A complaint on fading would be considered justified if it failed to meet the required shade standard when tested to the British Standard BS 1006 (1990).

 Flattening

 Flattening will occur as a result of traffic which eventually flattens the pile particularly in the main areas of use.
-All pile fabrics will flatten to greater or lesser degree dependent on the amount of traffic to which it is subjected and the construction (tuft density / pile fibre / height / weight) of the product concerned.
+All pile fabrics will flatten to greater or lesser degree depending on the amount of traffic to which it is subjected and the construction (tuft density / pile fibre / height / weight) of the product concerned.

 Soiling